black and white bed linen

 • Homely, dutiful, emotionally fatigued.
 Suspicious of her husband but afraid of the truth.

 • Seeking actress with depth and restraint.
-Jewish background preferred.
+Jewish background preferred with Jewish accent.

 2. Naomi – The Butcher’s Daughter